 Drawings refer to transactions where the owner or owners are withdrawing funds from the business in the form or cash or some other asset, for example stock or equipment.
+Drawings and accounting entries associated with these transactions are important owners capital is correctly accounted for an ensuring the proper tax treatments are applied.

 If we return to our trusty ABC Ltd, an example here could include both the owners taking cash out of the business or perhaps taking one of the older diggers the business no longer has use for.
 Both have value and can be treated as drawings.